nicohvi/nicohvi.github.io/_posts/2016-03-10-diy-jquery.md

 wouldn't include **any** javascript libraries that I didn't strictly require.

-My first objective was to have a way to add `target="blank"` to links in my blog posts because, like a desperate mother whose children are about to move out, I didn't want any readers to leave my blog when they clicked on any external links.
+My first objective was to add `target="blank"` to links in my blog posts because, like a desperate mother whose children are about to move out, I didn't want any readers to leave my blog when they clicked on an external link.

-Since my posts these are written using markdown[^2] I would need to add the classes through inline HTML, which is a pain.
-Or, of course, I could write a liquid template - but that seemed like overkill.
-So javascript seemed like the obvious solution.
+Since my posts are written using markdown[^2] I would need to add the classes through inline HTML, which is a pain, or I could write a liquid template - but that seemed like overkill.
+Thus javascript seemed like the obvious solution.

-In order to find the links I needed a way to query the DOM for elements, and jQuery was the obvious candidate.
+In order to access the link nodes in my HTML I needed a way to query the DOM, and jQuery was the obvious candidate.
 Then I stopped and thought for a moment.

 "Wait, do I really need 10 000 lines of javascript to find a collection of DOM elements?"